mahikamahapatra101/ShortestPathMapEngine-/README.md

 # Shortest Path Map Engine

-A graph-based navigation system that finds the most efficient route between nodes using Dijkstra's Algorithm.
+Finds the shortest route between nodes in a weighted directed graph using Dijkstra's algorithm.

-## How It Works
+## How it works

-- Models a map as a **Weighted Directed Graph** where nodes are locations and edges are paths with distances
+- Represents a map as a weighted directed graph — nodes are locations, edges are paths with distances
-- Uses a **Priority Queue** to optimize Dijkstra's, achieving O((E+V) log V) time complexity
+- Uses a priority queue to drive Dijkstra's, giving O((E+V) log V) time
-- Handles edge cases including disconnected nodes and unreachable destinations
+- Handles disconnected nodes and unreachable destinations

-## Tech Stack
+## Tech stack

 - Java
-- JUnit 5 (unit testing)
+- JUnit 5

-## Running the Project
+## Running it

 1. Clone the repo
 2. Open in IntelliJ or Eclipse
 3. Run `src/Main.java`

-## Testing
+## Tests

-JUnit 5 test suites cover:
-- Disconnected nodes
-- Single-node graphs
-- Unreachable destinations
+Covers disconnected nodes, single-node graphs, and unreachable destinations.